RosieSews/masksnow/content/patterns/cleaning-packing-information.md

 description: >-
-  Download our Process Guide, which provides cleaning and packing guidelines, as well as a handy packing slip to let the recipient know exactly what the donates masks are made of.
+  Download our Process Guide, which provides cleaning and packing guidelines, as well as a handy packing slip to let the recipient know exactly what the donated masks are made of.
 patternArt: /img/cleaning-packing.png
 patternFile: /img/masksnow-cfc-cleaning-packing-413.pdf
 meetsGuidelines: false